 Erection problems and sexual problems for men and women are very common.
 It’s usually nothing to worry about, but you should see a doctor if it is troubling you.
-Our Specialist can help to create a treatment plan with you as we believe that a healthy love life is achievable by the majority of patients.
+We are able to refer you to a Specialist to create a treatment plan with you as we believe that a healthy love life is achievable by the majority of patients.

 ERECTILE DYSFUNCTION / ED

 Most men occasionally fail to get or keep an erection.
 This is usually due to stress, tiredness, anxiety or drinking too much alcohol, and it’s nothing to worry about.
 If it happens more often, it may be caused by physical or emotional problems.

 Erectile dysfunction is associated with an array of medical conditions – high blood fats, high blood pressure, diabetes, obesity, smoking, alcohol, many medications, recreational drugs, low testosterone, neurological diseases and sleep and endocrine disorders.

 STRESS AND ERECTILE DYSFUNCTION

 Stress can result in a surge of hormone production.
 Chronic stress can cause a fall in testosterone levels and the results can be profound – not only with erectile dysfunction, but also suppression of the immune system, insomnia and daytime fatigue.